Virginia Tech College of Science: Geosciences

 The Department of Geosciences offers undergraduates a bachelor's degree in geosciences by way of six options: geology, geochemistry, geophysics, geobiology and paleobiology, environmental and engineering geosciences, and earth science education.
 Graduate students can earn a master of science or doctoral degree.
 The Department of Geosciences' graduate program has two top-ranking programs: paleontology and earth sciences, according to U.S. News & World Report.
 The department was also listed as No. 1 in the “10 Best Paleontology Graduate Programs for 2019” by The Best Colleges.
 The department has been led by W. Steven Holbrook since 2017.
 In 2019, Sterling Nesbitt, an associate professor in the department announced the finding and naming of a new Tyrannosaurus rex relative, known as Suskityrannus hazelae.
 The find was covered in scores of media outlets, including the Associated Press and CNN.
 The department's faculty also has Virginia Tech's only member of the National Academy of Sciences: Patrica Dove.

 Mathematics

 In the Department of Mathematics, undergraduates can earn a bachelor of science in mathematics.
 Graduate students can earn a master of science or doctoral degree.
 The Department of Mathematics also offers a mathematics education option, in which students can earn master or doctoral degrees in education.
-The department is headed by Eric de Sturler.
+The department is headed by Sarah Reznikoff.